 We work in close collaboration with our local primary schools to make the transition to secondary a positive experience.
 We regularly invite Year 5 and 6 to sports and performing arts events at The Hewett Academy so they can try new activities and experience our fantastic facilities.
 Our open evenings and school tours give students a taste of life at our welcoming secondary school.

-In spring 2018 The Hewett Academy welcomed pupils from nearby primary schools for a day of water-based competition and fun in its feeder school swimming gala.
+The Hewett Academy welcomed pupils from nearby primary schools for a day of water-based competition and fun in its feeder school swimming gala.

 Pupils from Bignold Primary School, Edith Cavell Academy, The Free School Norwich, Tuckswood Academy, and Bluebell Primary School competed in a range of different strokes, finishing with two relays which were won by Bignold and The Free School.